 The 4 pillars of the project: The project follows a holistic approach to protect the health of as many people and animals as possible.
 The program is based on four different pillars:

 As this is the first project to be implemented in Uganda for a long time, organizational and logistical tasks were on the agenda initially.
 By 2019, an operational office was established in consultation with the ILRI.
-Subsequently, two staff members each could be employed for technical and administrative support.
+Subsequently, six staff members.

 All relevant interest groups have been recorded and mapped on site.
 36 staff members of the MAAIF's Epidemiology and Surveillance Department have been extensively informed about participatory disease surveillance.